Exceptional UND Insignia

 - Avoid the use of stock photos and clip art.
 If you use stock images, ensure that you have legal permission to do as many images are copyrighted and may charge royalty fees for use.

-- If you need a photo, contact the campus photographers at the UND Division of University & Public Affairs (U&PA) or a member of the UND Design Group.
+- If you need a photo, contact the campus photographers at the UND Office of Marketing & Creative Services or a member of the UND Design Group.

 Pixelization is when small single-colored square display elements are visible in an image.
 It occurs when an image is sized larger than its original dimensions/resolution.
 Pixelization can be prevented by using the exact measurements and minimum resolution when sizing an image file: